berenm/git-remote-arc/README.rst

 USAGE
 ````````````````````````````
-1. Download git-remote-arc to a folder located in your path.
+1. Download git-remote-arc to a folder located in your path:

 .. code:: bash